-Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+Describe all of the criteria See above and below.

+that will be used to select

+applications and the relative

+importance of these criteria.

+If only summary criteria were

+described, how can potential

+applicants access application

+manuals or other

+state publications describing

+the application criteria?

 (CDBG only)